 Determining how much CBD to take for the first time can be tricky if you don’t know where to start.
 While the CBD industry continues to grow, no regulations have been set by the Food and Drug Administration (FDA) for dosages, so there are no set guidelines about how much CBD to take.
 Especially if you’re new to taking CBD, it can be difficult to know what the correct dosage should be for a beginner.

-Although there may be no set CBD dosage guidelines, most experts recommend that if someone is trying CBD for the first time they should start off with the smallest dosage possible and gradually work their way up.
+Although there may be no set CBD dosage guidelines, most experts recommend that if someone is trying CBD for the first time they should start off with the smallest recommended dosage and gradually work their way up.

 Here’s everything you need to know about how much CBD to take for the first time.